wph95/convex_test/docs/IDEA.md

 personal bookmarks for Github.

 ## User Case
-- As a owner, I can bookmark a Github repository.
+- I can bookmark a Github repository.
-- As a owner, I can see all my bookmarks.
+- I can see all my bookmarks.

 ## Tips:
-Owner only me.
+- No Login/Signup required.